 Kanchanaburi is not short of places to stay.
 The main focus of accommodation is in the central part of the town, which is also where most of the food options are, as well as the main War Cemetery and train station.

 A popular option is a raft house on the river, where you will be rewarded by being gently rocked to sleep and some quite spectacular sunset views.
 The downside is that depending on the time of year and week that you visit, you may find your sleep disturbed by the pounding beats of the party boats that go up and down.
-These seem to be more prevalent on the weekend.
+These seem to be more prevalent on the weekends, but are possible any day of the week.

 We stayed at the River Guest House, which was somewhat rustic.
 It was however wonderfully quiet, stuffed full of character and a real bargain, and easily walkable from the train station.
 We can’t find a website or a way to book this property online (we just turned up), although a phone number is listed on the Google Maps entry that you can try.

-It is quite “rustic” and definitely a budget option, but we enjoyed it.
+It was certainly “rustic” and definitely a budget option, but we enjoyed it.
 If that doesn’t sound good, then we would recommend just dropping in to a number of venues and seeing what is available before committing.

 Alternatively, if you would prefer to book in advance and not have to worry about finding accommodation when you arrive, check out these listings for Kanchanaburi to find something to suit your budget and tastes.
 Just check out the reviews to see what kind of vibe a place has before committing.